rapidstream-org/rapidstream-cookbook/README.md

 cd rapidstream-cookbook
 ```

-You must have RapidStream installed, a valid RapidStream license, and a valid Vivado Design Suite license to download or run the cookbooks.
+You must have RapidStream installed from [here](https://tapa.readthedocs.io/en/main/user/installation.html) with a valid RapidStream license, and a valid Vivado Design Suite license to download or run the cookbooks.
 If you are an academic researcher or would like to contribute to this cookbook, please contact us at https://rapidstream-da.com/ for a free RapidStream license.

 We recommend using Vivado version 2023.2 or later.
 Source the Vivado settings script before running the RapidStream Python scripts.
 For example, to source the Vivado settings script, run the following command: